-Teaching on campus: on campus teaching will mainly take place in small groups in Semester one, following health and safety guidance that includes social distancing.
+Teaching on campus: on campus teaching will mainly take place in small groups following health and safety guidance that includes social distancing.
 Limits on numbers in each room are set by the Scottish government.

-The Library and study spaces: The library on our Edinburgh campus re-opened for study space and access to print collections from the 7th September, where a click and collect service will be available, along with an extensive range of resources and support services available online.
+The Library and study spaces: The library on our Edinburgh campus is open for study space and access to print collections, where a click and collect service will be available, along with an extensive range of resources and support services available online.
 Support and training/teaching will remain online for the time being.
-The library will be limiting occupancy to 200 at a time in line with the latest Govt guidelines.
+The library will be limiting occupancy to 250 at a time in line with the latest Govt guidelines.

 Guides on Responsive Blended Learning for students

 - Guide 1: Getting started in Responsive Blended Learning: A guide for students